viktorcardona/recipe/README.md

 ## Deployment

 This service is containerized using Docker.

-The `docker-compose.yaml` file defines the service and its dependencies.
+The `recipe-service/docker-compose.yaml` file defines the service and its dependencies.

 Environment variables are used to configure the database connection.
+The environment variables are placed in the file **recipe-service/.env** with the following variables:

+- POSTGRES_DB
+- POSTGRES_USER
+- POSTGRES_PASSWORD
+- SPRING_DATASOURCE_URL
+- SPRING_DATASOURCE_USERNAME
+- SPRING_DATASOURCE_PASSWORD

 ## How to Run